 “Carrie was somewhat hesitant to go to this camp, believing speaking publicly was simply something she wasn’t good at.
 She has now decided to join speech and debate and school.”-Gail Stuart Read, PSI parent

-2014 Public Speaking Institute - Regular Program Staff Members Include:
+Public Speaking Institute - Regular Program - Staff Profiles

 We will continue to add additional staff members as enrollment and availability dictate.
 Details are posted on additional staff members as they are confirmed.

 |Jun 11th - Jun 17th||9th - 12th||Berkeley Camp Location: UC Berkeley||$2,085.00 – $2,450.00|

 |Jun 18th - Jun 23rd||5th - 8th||Berkeley Camp Location: UC Berkeley||$1,510.00 – $2,150.00|